-Our society has developed this idea in which grandparent involvement in our children’s lives is a free-for-all.
+Our society has developed this idea that grandparent involvement in our children’s lives is a free-for-all.

-There are never enough cookies, late nights, and stern looks at parents who are attempting to do the most ghastly of all ghastly things…tell their children “no.”
+There are never enough cookies, late nights, and stern looks at parents attempting to do the most ghastly of all ghastly things…tell their children “no.”

 What are Toxic Grandparents?

-Grandparents who have a general lack of respect or care for their grandchildren’s parents and parenting practices are often classified as toxic grandparents.
+Grandparents who generally lack respect or care for their grandchildren’s parents and parenting practices are often classified as toxic grandparents.

-Of course there is a range of how toxic grandparents can be.
-Some might offer unsolicited advice more frequently than you would like, while others could actually be perpetrators of emotional abuse and can cause serious issues with mental health for parents and children.
+Of course, there is a range of how toxic grandparents can be.
+Some might offer unsolicited advice more frequently than you would like.
+In contrast, others could be perpetrators of emotional abuse and can cause severe issues with mental health for parents and children.

-Are you trying to figure out the difference between a grandparent who’s blurring the lines and someone who’s taken things too far?
+Are you trying to figure out the difference between a grandparent blurring the lines and someone taking things too far?

 Consider these six signs you could be dealing with toxic grandparents: